matei-dorian/Klotski-Solver/README.md

 ```
 $ python main.py --input_folder input_folder --output_folder output_folder -nsol 4 --heuristic "admissible2" --timeout 5
 ```
+You can also run this program in PyCharm by setting up the program variables from *Run -> Edit configurations -> Parameters*.

 This project was build using `Python 3.10.3` version.